uxCCDS/uxCCDS.github.io/_data/prototypes/current/Desktop WebEx Meeting Client.md

 # Summary

-In this user testing session, we tested a new design of WebEx Meeting Client.
+In this user testing session, we tested the WebEx Meeting Client with new UI design and functions.

 # Links